Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Moderate

-Clinical trials report improved blood lipid profiles (total cholesterol, triglycerides) in subjects supplemented with taurine at doses of 1.5 to 3 g per day over several weeks.
+An improved blood lipid profile: clinical trials measure a reduction in total cholesterol and triglycerides at doses of 1.5 to 3 g per day over several weeks.

 • Emerging

-Large-scale epidemiological data associate higher plasma taurine levels with better metabolic and cardiovascular health indicators, independently of overall dietary patterns.
+Better cardiometabolic indicators at the population scale: large-scale epidemiological data associate a higher blood taurine level with better metabolic and cardiovascular health, independently of overall diet.

 Dosage & Forms